 This machine is probably one of the best available, and might be out of the price range of the everyday hobbyist, but if you’re serious about having a top of the line drill press then this is a great choice.

-The two main categories of DP are the floor drill press, and the benchtop drill press.
+The two main categories are the floor drill press, and the benchtop drill press.
 Although there is a lot of overlap in the use of these tools, and generally they are interchangeable there are some specific differences you should be aware of when considering which one is right for you.
 Let’s take a closer look at the main types, and the suitability of each to your particular situation.

 If you’re planning to be working with very large objects, then the floor design is the obvious choice.
 If you’re doing industrial scale work they’re also a far superior choice.
-As a Floor dp can be bolted right into the floor of your workshop they are very rigid and sturdy.
-Because the column of the floor designed drill starts much lower, you have much more swing distance, thus the ability to deal with bigger workpieces.
+As they can be bolted right into the floor of your workshop they are very rigid and sturdy.
+Because the column of the floor designed drill press starts much lower, you have much more swing distance, thus the ability to deal with bigger workpieces.
 If you choose the floor design you will be comfortably be able to do all that you would with a benchtop – however, due to their large size it may be inconvenient to install such a large machine.

 It is comparable to a hand-held drill but has so many more advantages, allowing all sorts of exciting applications and uses.
 The main function of a drill press is to provide a level of power and accuracy that you simply couldn’t get drilling by hand, by utilizing leverage.